Underdog promo code CBSSPORTS2: New play $5, get $100 offer for NFL Week 7, MLB playoffs, more

-Underdog promo code CBSSPORTS2: $100 bonus for new users for NFL, MLB picks on October 16
+Underdog promo code CBSSPORTS2: New users can get $100 bonus for Week 7, including Commanders vs. Cowboys

 Underdog Fantasy offers a $100 promotion for new users with the Underdog bonus code CBSSPORTS2